Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Proposed JRC Waveform Design in mmWave and Low-THz Bands

 where we have

-Finally, for practical implementations to generate MS-QP sequences, one straightforward solution is shown in Fig. \ref{fig3a}, where $\mathbf{b}_m$ for $m=0,1,\cdots,M-1$ with sampling period $T_m$ are moved to different subbands in the low-frequency scale, and then superposed together to generate the MS-QP sequence $\mathbf{x}$ with sampling period $T_s$ through digital circuits.
+Finally, for practical implementations to generate MS-QP sequences, one straightforward solution is shown in Fig. \ref{fig3a}, where $\mathbf{b}_m$ for $m=0,1,\cdots,M-1$ with sampling period $T_m$ {performs interpolation and pulse shaping through the shaping filter,} then moved to different subbands in the low-frequency scale, and finally superposed together to generate the MS-QP sequence $\mathbf{x}$ with sampling period $T_s$ through digital circuits.
 Here we have $T_m=NT_s/L_m$ for $m=0,1,\cdots,M-1$.
 Such method however requires an ultra-high-rate D/A to generate analog radar sensing signals $x(t)$.
-Alternatively, as illustrated in Fig. \ref{fig3b}, $\mathbf{b}_m$ can be directly converted into analog signals through low-rate D/As, and then moved to its corresponding subband with center frequency ${f}_{\text{T},m}$ in the THz scale, respectively.
+Alternatively, as illustrated in Fig. \ref{fig3b}, $\mathbf{b}_m$ can be directly converted into analog signals through low-rate D/As, and then moved to its corresponding subband with center frequency ${f}_{\text{T},m}$ in the mmWave/THz scale, respectively.
 Finally, different branches are superposed to generate $x(t)$.

-{\bf Remark 1}: Aside from radar sensing, the transmitter architecture of the proposed MS-QP sequence is also capable of supporting 5th-generation (5G) and beyond wireless communications, e.g., the multi-service subband filtered multi-carrier (MS-SFMC) scheme \cite{Zhang_twc_17}.
+{\bf Remark 1}: Aside from sensing, the transmitter architecture of the proposed MS-QP sequence is also capable of supporting 5th-generation (5G) and beyond wireless communications, e.g., the multi-service subband filtered multi-carrier (MS-SFMC) scheme \cite{Zhang_twc_17}.
 In MS-SFMC systems, the overall bandwidth is split into multiple subbands separated by GIs utilized for different data services, where the bandwidth allocation for different subbands can be flexible, and data on each subband is extracted for a particular service/user using band-pass filtering.
 This fits quite well with the MS-QP sequence transmitter in Fig. \ref{fig3}, making the proposed MS-QP sequence readily available for JRC applications in a TDD manner.